 1. Department Stores

 We see departmental stores popping up in every nook and cranny nowadays, a testament to their burgeoning success.
-Department stores refer to large stores that sell diverse kinds of goods under one roof in different compartments or, as the name suggests, departments.
+Department stores are large stores that sell diverse kinds of goods under one roof in different compartments or, as the name suggests, departments.

 Every department has an individual specialization of merchandise, and each such store is handled separately in terms of location, management, and accounting.